stijstev98/portfolio-website/webhook/README.md

 1. Strapi sends a webhook when content changes
 2. The webhook handler verifies the authentication token
-3. If valid, it executes `docker-compose up eleventy --no-deps` to rebuild the site
+3. If valid, it executes the webhook script to rebuild the site
-4. The Eleventy container rebuilds the site with fresh data from Strapi
+4. The webhook script triggers a rebuild of the Eleventy site with fresh data from Strapi
 5. The rebuilt site is served by nginx

-## Docker Setup
+## Script-Based Setup

-The service runs in a Docker container with access to the Docker socket to manage other containers.
-It's configured in the main `docker-compose.yml` file.
+The service runs as a native Node.js process and is managed by the portfolio management scripts.
+Use `./scripts/portfolio.sh` to manage the webhook service along with other components.

 ## Security

 - Token-based authentication for webhook verification
-- Runs with Docker socket access to manage containers
+- Runs as a system process without elevated privileges
-- Only exposes necessary ports and volumes
+- Only exposes necessary ports for webhook handling